Skip to main content

 from grid_cortex_client import CortexClient

-That is genuinely it—one line to import, one line to run.
-The result type depends on the model (see tables below).
+The result type depends on the model (see reference below).

 The client exposes one unified function: